barryclark/jekyll-now/_posts/2015-08-17-Working-Toward-Bret-Victors-Learnable-Programming.md

 > The real tragedy would be if people forgot you could have new ideas about programming models in the first place.

-Up until 2012, I had not even considered that there were different ways of programming outside of the popular C/Java/C# approach.
-I had considered programming to be a "solved" problem and assumed that we would be programming the same way in 50 years as we were today.
+Until 2012, I'd never considered that there were different approaches to thinking about programming.
+I looked at programming as a "solved" problem.
 It wasn't until I stumbled upon Bret's work that I considered programming could be changed and improved upon.

-At Code Connect we owe him a lot and are eagerly awaiting his next talk/essay/project.
+At Code Connect we owe him a lot and are eagerly awaiting his next project. :)